-Eating foods high in salt can cause skin problems such as peeling, acne, puffy eyes and premature aging.
+Eating foods high in salt can cause skin problems such as peeling, acne, puffy eyes, and premature aging.

 Dry, flaky skin

-Increased sebum secretion
+Increased oil secretion

 Itchy skin